J.B. Harold Murder Club

 J.B.
 Harold Murder Club, known as J.B.
-Harold no Jikenbo #1: Murder Club in Japan, is a 1986 murder mystery adventure game, developed by Riverhillsoft and released for the NEC PC-98, MSX, MS-DOS, NEC TurboGrafx-CD (TurboDuo) and Nintendo DS platforms.
-The TurboGrafx-CD version featured still photographs, text and audio voices as well as the option to select the language, English or Japanese.
-It was the first entry in the J.B.
-Harold series, which have been released on various platforms and sold 200,000 copies as of 2011.
+Harold no Jikenbo #1: Murder Club in Japan, and as Murder Club in North America (MS-DOS), is a 1986 murder mystery adventure game, developed by Riverhillsoft and released for the NEC PC-98, MSX, MS-DOS, NEC TurboGrafx-CD (TurboDuo), and Nintendo DS.
+The TurboGrafx-CD version includes still photographs, text and audio voices as well as the option to select the language, English or Japanese.
+The game sold 200,000 copies.
+It is the first entry in the J.B.
+Harold series, which have been released on various platforms.

-Story and gameplay
+Plot

 A horrible murder has taken place in the sleepy little town of Liberty.
 Bill Robbins, a wealthy man known for his wild womanizing ways is the victim and, list of possible suspects keeps growing.
 As J.B.
 Harold the player must figure out the who, what, where and why of the case.
 To solve the mystery it will be necessary to travel to various locations, interview people and search for clues.
 The game is laid out over a grid map that displays various locations, though other than that, the game is mainly presented in the form of still photos.